morisdmitry/shift_manager/README.md

 # How to start?

 - make your .env file.
-Just copy .env.file and remove the .file at the end.
+Just copy .env.test and remove the .test at the end.
 In .env is default values
+- switch DOCKER value to 1 to connect with database in docker container and 0 to connect with local database
 - in root path make commands:
   `docker-compose build`
   `docker-compose up -d`